Mississippi River traffic reopened under damaged bridge

 MEMPHIS, Tenn.
 (AP) — River traffic has reopened on the Mississippi River near Memphis, Tennessee, three days after it was closed when a crack was discovered in the Interstate 40 bridge that connects Tennessee and Arkansas, the U.S. Coast Guard said Friday.

-The Arkansas Department of Transportation, meanwhile, said a video taken by an inspector two years ago found “significant rust and the beginning of a crack" in the same area as the fracture that prompted the bridge's shutdown this week.
+Arkansas authorities, meanwhile, said a video taken by an inspector two years ago found damage in the same area of the bridge where the fracture was discovered this week.

 More than 45 tug boats hauling about 700 barges had been idled along the river south and north of the bridge, waiting for clearance.
 Now they can cross under the Hernando De Soto Bridge, Petty Officer Carlos Galarza told The Associated Press.